Irishbecky91/TheWaggingTailor/README.md

         - web: gunicorn project-name.wsgi
     - in the terminal, log in to Heroku and then enter the following:
         - heroku config:set DISABLE_COLLECTSTATIC=1 --app (Heroku App Name)
-    - Go to Deploy tab on Heroku and connect to the GitHub, then to the required recpository.
+    - Go to the 'Deploy' tab on Heroku and connect to GitHub, then to the required repository.
-    Click on Delpoy Branch and wait for the build to load.
+    Click on 'Deploy Branch' and wait for the build to load.
 When the build is complete, the app can be opened through Heroku.

 ### Forking the Repository
 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...